 1.37.
 The Chair shall be an experienced senior member of academic staff, but not a serving Head of School or Institute, or a Faculty Dean for Taught Programmes, or an honorary member of academic staff.
 Programme directors shall not normally act as Chairs for SEBs where their programmes are under consideration.
+A Deputy Chair shall fulfil the duties of the Chair in the Chair's absence.
 Chairs and Deputy Chairs shall be appointed by Senate, or its delegated authority.

 - 1.38.
-The Chair shall be responsible for the conduct of the examination board, and for ensuring that the Academic Regulations are adhered to.
-A Deputy Chair shall be appointed in the same way as the Chair by Senate, or its delegated authority and shall fulfil the duties of the Chair in the Chair's absence. - 1.39.
+The Chair shall be responsible for the conduct of the examination board, and for ensuring that the Academic Regulations are adhered to. - 1.39.
 The Chair shall also be responsible for ensuring that security procedures for examination question papers within the School or Institute are rigorous.
 The Chair (or nominee) shall be responsible for approving all examination papers.